maruakinu/n8n-nodes-couchbase/README.md

 N8N Nodes Couchbase

-The Couchbase node allows you to automate documents in Couchbase. n8n has built-in support for a wide range of Couchbase features, including executing, inserting, updating, removing, and finding documents. n8n is a free and source-available workflow automation platform.
+The Couchbase node allows you to automate documents in Couchbase. n8n has built-in support for a wide range of Couchbase features, including executing, inserting, updating, removing, importing, querying and finding documents. n8n is a free and source-available workflow automation platform.

 Use this connector